Investigations into Proof Structures: Condensed Detachment and a Formal Basis

 \begin{examp} Consider the \dterm

 from Example~\ref{examp-dterm}.
 Its compacted size is $\csize(d) = 4$.
-This is the number of inner nodes of the minimal DAG of~$d$, which is shown in Figure~\ref{fig-dterm-dag-plain} (which is identical to Figure~\ref{fig-representations}e after removing all labels with exception of the leaf label), or, equivalently, the cardinality of the set of compound subterms of~$d$. \end{examp}
+This is the number of inner nodes of the minimal DAG of~$d$, which is shown in Fig.~\ref{fig-dterm-dag-plain} (which is identical to Fig.~\ref{fig-representations}e after removing all labels with exception of the leaf label), or, equivalently, the cardinality of the set of compound subterms of~$d$. \end{examp}

-A textual representation of \Dterms that respects the compacted size, that is, is at most linearly larger than the compacted size, is possible by introducing labels and references for multiply occurring subterms, which can be done with a variety of concrete mechanisms.
-We view \name{compacted \Dterms} here formally as a special kind of substitutions whose domain members are primitive \Dterms.
+A textual representation of \Dterms that respects the compacted size, that is, is at most linearly larger than the compacted size, is possible by introducing labels and references for subterms with multiple occurrences, which can be done with a variety of concrete mechanisms.
+Our approach is to extend the set of primitive \Dterms with labels used for referencing subproofs.
+Formally, we view a \name{compacted \Dterm} as a special kind of substitution whose domain members are primitive \Dterms.
 Written out as a set of bindings, as common for substitutions, a compacted \Dterm provides the desired compact textual representation of a set of \Dterms.

 \begin{defn} \